 Cushing’s syndrome is a condition in which your body produces too much of the hormone cortisol.
 Symptoms may include:

 - slow-healing wounds

-Males and females who have anorexia nervosa may also have a higher percentage of vellus hair.
-Anorexia is an eating disorder.
-Those with this disorder refuse to eat or eat very little to avoid weight gain.
-Anorexia can cause people to not receive enough nutrients from their diet.
-This deficiency can interfere with their body’s ability to change vellus hair to terminal hair.
+Those living with anorexia nervosa restrict their food intake due to a fear of weight gain.
+As a result, they may not receive enough nutrients from their diet.
+And nutrient deficiency can interfere with their body’s ability to change vellus hair to terminal hair.

 Vellus hair is common with a form of alopecia commonly referred to as male pattern baldness.
 This type of hair loss occurs when a hormone called DHT damages hair follicles.
 As a result of this damage, terminal hairs thin and vellus hairs appear.

-Vellus hairs are normal, and the number of tiny hairs you develop throughout your life may vary.
 Although these hairs are common, don’t hesitate to speak with your doctor if you notice an increase in vellus hairs.
 This can be a sign of a health concern that requires medical attention.